 You will have limitless opportunities to gain international exposure at Fisher.
-The college's International Programs Office works closely with faculty to offer students unique opportunities to combine academic study with global exploration, learning first-hand about business practices and challenges around the world.
+The college's Office of Global Business works closely with faculty to offer students unique opportunities to combine academic study with global exploration, learning first-hand about business practices and challenges around the world.

 Emerging Markets Field Study (EMFS)